hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

 ## API

+The Consensus Engine API is split into two types of interactions between the Validator and the Consensus Engine implementation: services and updates.
+The Validator provides a set of _services_ to the Consensus Engine which are pairs of (Request, Response) messages that allow the Engine to get information from the Validator and send commands to the Validator.
+These service calls are synchronous and on-demand.
+The Validator also provides _updates_ to the Engine, which alert the Engine of new events that have occurred.
+Updates are sent asynchronously as they occur.

-The Consensus Engine API below is presented as a set of methods in order to simplify their presentation and explanation.
-Each method is implemented with a pair of (Request, Response) messages and the Consensus Proxy is responsible for handling this transformation within the Validator.
+Below is a listing of the services and updates defined by the Consensus Engine API.
+Each service is implemented with a pair of (Request, Response) messages and the Consensus Proxy is responsible for handling this transformation within the Validator.
+Each update is implemented as a single Notification message and the Consensus Notifier is responsible for creating and sending these messages at the request of the Validator internals.

-The methods presented below are only meant to describe roughly what the high-level interactions between the Consensus Engine and the Validator will be.
-The names, parameters, and exact behavior of these methods are subject to change based on additional constraints and requirements discovered during implementation.
+### Services

-The methods defined by the Consensus Engine interface are split into the following groups:
+The services defined by the Consensus Engine interface are split into the following groups:

 1. P2P Messaging
-2. Event Handlers
-3. Block Creation
+2. Block Creation
-4. Block Management
+3. Block Management
-5. Queries
+4. Queries
-6. Engine

-### P2P Messaging Methods
+#### P2P Messaging Methods
 The following methods are provided to Consensus Engines for sending consensus messages to other nodes on the network.
 These methods support R1.